Low latency optical-based mode tracking with machine learning deployed on FPGAs on a tokamak: Neural network model co-design

 \begin{itemize} \item The baseline implementation is called \textbf{\texttt{PPCF23}} after Ref. \citenum{Wei23PPCF} and uses the training hyperparameters from the original single-camera single-frame model.
 We applied minimal modifications to this implementation by only scanning the model and layer bit widths through PTQ to maintain performance with respect to the original 32-bit floating point model.

 \item \textbf{\texttt{QAT+Pruning}}: A modified implementation based on the original model.
-For this model we applied QAT by replacing the Conv2D, ReLU, and hidden Dense layers with the corresponding quantized layer from the QKeras library.
+For this model we applied QAT by replacing the Conv2D, ReLU \yw{activation}, and hidden Dense layers with the corresponding quantized layer from the QKeras library \yw{(QConv2D, QActivation, QDense)}.
 We scanned the quantization levels and sparsity using the training and validation sets; after determining the optimal hyperparameters, we trained the model one more time using the entire training dataset to obtain the final model parameters.

 \item \textbf{\texttt{Optimized}}: A compressed and optimized implementation.
 This model uses a smaller input resolution of $32\times32$ as opposed to $128\times64$ used in all previous models, as well as fewer neurons at the first fully connected layer.
-The number of filters in the three QConv2D layers were also increased from [8, 8, 16] to [16, 16, 24] respectively which from our tests were shown to improve the model's accuracy, potentially due to increased data flow into the downstream dense layers.
+The number of filters in the three QConv2D layers were also increased from \{8, 8, 16\} to \{16, 16, 24\} respectively which from our tests were shown to improve the model's accuracy, potentially due to increased data flow into the downstream dense layers.
 These measures significantly reduced the number of model parameters by more than 96\%, not accounting for sparsity. \end{itemize}

 The list above does not outline all tested neural network models, but rather represents the most important optimizations that were performed in this study during the design space exploration.
 The other crucial optimization on the hardware side we performed was determining a reasonable level of parallelization for each layer of the network through hls4ml's reuse factor parameter.
 Fine-tuning these reuse factors can reduce FPGA resource usage while maintaining a sufficiently low model latency.